raj23manj/Design-Patterns-java-udemy/README.md

           files DB.java(method), FactoryDesignPattern, DatabaseFactory
         - Singleton pattern
           make constructor private, access instace using a getter.
-When Singleton class implements serialiseable, when seriliasing and deserialising we will get two singleton instance, to avoid this add a method `readresolve`
+When Singleton class implements serialiseable, when seriliasing and deserialising we will get two singleton instance, to avoid this add a method `readresolve`.
+          Using reflection api we can get the constructor of the class and get a new instance